MrNerix/SquaresApi/Notes/Explanation.md

 ---

 ### 4. DELETE — Delete a point
-Implement deletion of a point by coordinates.
+Implemented deletion of a point by coordinates.
+Chose to make the operation idempotent, always returning 204 No Content, even if the point didn’t exist.

 ---